ceari/edacc_web/specification.rst

 - Cactus plot of the number of instances solver given a certain amount of CPU time of all solvers in an experiment.
 - CPU time vs. Memory scatter plot of one solver on the instances of an experiment.
+- CPU time distributions of a solver on a benchmark if there were multiple runs

 Additional features: